robak86/hardwired/packages/react/README.md

 - [Complex dependency injection in F#](https://bartoszsypytkowski.com/dealing-with-complex-dependency-injection-in-f/)
 - [Introduction to fp-ts: Reader](https://dev.to/gcanti/getting-started-with-fp-ts-reader-1ie5)

-Dependency injection is also relevant in React applications.
-React already provides a mechanism for dependency injection in the form of [context](https://beta.reactjs.org/learn/passing-data-deeply-with-context).
-This library aims to provide an opinionated semantics for defining and injecting dependencies to React components.

 ## Limitations

-React context supports basic reactivity/change detection for the state stored within the context, but it incurs performance penalties in the case of frequent updates.
-Additionally, the container implementation used by Hardwired internally relies on mutable state, which is not compatible with shallow comparisons that React uses for change detection.
-Due to these limitations, `hardwired-react` does not provide observability features for objects created by the container.
-However, observability can be easily enabled by using [MobX](https://mobx.js.org/) or other libraries that offer similar functionality.
+While React's context API supports basic reactivity for state stored within the context, frequent updates can lead to performance penalties.
+Additionally, Hardwired's container implementation relies on mutable state internally, which is incompatible with the shallow comparisons used by React for change detection.
+Due to these limitations, Hardwired React does not provide built-in observability for objects created by the container.
+However, this functionality can be easily added by leveraging libraries like [MobX](https://mobx.js.org/).

 ## Installation

-The following examples will use `mobx` for observability.
+To get started, you'll need to install Hardwired React along with its peer dependencies.
+The examples in this guide will use MobX for observability.

 Depending on your package manager run: